SalomePlatform/adao/doc/en/ref_algorithm_SamplingTest.rst

 for an priori given states sample.
 The default error function is the augmented weighted least squares function, classicaly used in data assimilation.

-This is a useful algorithm to test the sensitivity, of the error function :math:`J` in particular, to the state :math:`\mathbf{x}` variations.
+It is useful to test the sensitivity, of the error function :math:`J`, in particular, to the state :math:`\mathbf{x}` variations.
 When a state is not observable, a *"NaN"* value is returned.

-The sampling of the states :math:`\mathbf{x}` can be given explicitly or under the form of hypercubes.
+The sampling of the states :math:`\mathbf{x}` can be given explicitly or under the form of hyper-cubes, explicit or sampled.
+Be careful to the size of the hyper-cube (and then to the number of calculations) that can be reached, it can be big very quickly.

 Optional and required commands
 ++++++++++++++++++++++++++++++